When to use UV coating on your print projects.

 If you want to add UV for that extra special shine that will help your project last, choose a heavier paper or card stock and talk to your printer about what works best for your project’s look and feel.

-Might be better this way: Call us if you’d like to see samples and get professional recommendations for your next print project.
+Call us if you’d like to see samples and get professional recommendations for your next print project.
 Better yet, stop by the TC print shop in downtown Sacramento on 12th and G Street.